Civil Engineering Technology

 In this course, the topics introduced in College Algebra course will be extended.
 The course will provide a comprehensive study of functions, which are the basis of calculus and other higher-level mathematics courses.
 The students will study the properties, graphs, and some applications of polynomial, rational, inverse, exponential, logarithmic, and trigonometric functions.
 Note: Students completing this course may not receive credit for MTH 117.
 Prerequisite(s): MP3 or MTH 116

 This is a calculus course for those not majoring in Mathematics.
 Topics include the derivative, differentiation of algebraic, trigonometric, exponential and logarithmic functions, applications of the derivative and the definite integral.
 Applications are taken from technology, science, and business.
 Problem solving is stressed.
 A graphing calculator is required.
 Note: Students completing this course will not receive credit for MTH 150.
 This course may be non-transferable to science programs, such as Engineering Science or Computer Science, at other institutions.
 Prerequisite(s): MP4 or MTH 117 or 129

 MTH 150 Calculus I

 This is the first course of the calculus sequence.
-Topics include, differentiation of functions of one variable, introduction to integration, application of differentiation and integration.
-A graphing calculator is required.
+Topics include limits, continuity, differentiation of functions of one variable, anti-differentiation, introduction to Riemann sums and integration, the fundamental theorem of calculus, and applications of differentiation and integration.
 Note: Students completing this course may not receive credit for MTH 130.
 Prerequisite(s): MP4 or MTH 117 or 129

 MTH 236 Calculus II with Applications